Classic and Timeless – Sherwin-Williams Colonnade Gray

 Colonnade Gray Vs. Revere Pewter

-One of the most common grays of Benjamin Moore is Revere Pewter.
+One of Benjamin Moore’s most common grays is Revere Pewter.
 Classical and crisp, it is a perfect alternative to Colonnade Gray.

-These two colors share the same brightness and depths!
+These two colors share the same brightness and depth!
 They both are neutral with a greige touch and green undertones – just like Colonnade Gray.

-Revere rather has an earthy touch – thus, ideal for a farmhouse, rustic, and contemporary interior design style homes.
+Rather, Revere has an earthy touch – thus, ideal for farmhouse, rustic, and contemporary interior design style homes.

-Also, if you have lush hardwood floors – there is no doubt in using either of the two colors for your space.
+Also, if you have lush hardwood floors, there is no doubt that either of the two colors will work for your space.

 Just pair them with white door/window frames and enjoy the warm touch!